DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum tor 5](images/30_electrum_7.png)

 Electrum should now be started.
 Go to `Tools>Network`.
-Change the tab to `Network`.
+Change the tab to `Proxy`.
 Select "Use Proxy" and make sure `SOCKS5` is `127.0.0.1` and that the port is `9050`:

 ![Electrum tor 6](images/40_electrum_tor_6.png)

-The blue circle in the bottom right corner should change from green to blue.
+The circle in the bottom right corner should change color from green to blue.
 You have now configured Electrum to run over Tor.
-It wont connect to anyone unless Tor is running.
+Electrum wont connect to anyone unless Tor is running.

 ## Create the multi-sig wallet

-Start Electrum.
-We are going to create a new wallet.
-If you already have a default Electrum Wallet open, go to `File>New/Restore` (or use Ctrl+N).
-Otherwise the install wizard should be launched automatically.
+We are now going to create our multi-sig wallet.
+If you already have a Electrum Wallet open, go to `File>New/Restore` (or use Ctrl+N).
+Otherwise start Electrum, the install wizard should be launched automatically.

 Pick a name for your multi-sig wallet and click Next: